OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlInstancerGeometry.md

         default: []

-        <p class=jekyll-theme-minimal scene-class-attr-comment">A list of quaternions that represent the per-instance orientation.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">A list of quaternions that represent the per-instance orientation.
 The length should be either 0 or consistent with "positions".</p>

     <h3>positions</h3>